microsoft/AirSim/docs/build_windows.md

 Finally, you will need an Unreal project that hosts the environment for your vehicles.
 AirSim comes with a built-in "Blocks Environment" which you can use, or you can create your own.
 Please see [setting up Unreal Environment](unreal_proj.md).

 ## FAQ

+#### I get error "'corecrt.h': No such file or directory"
+Very likely you don't have [Windows SDK](https://developercommunity.visualstudio.com/content/problem/3754/cant-compile-c-program-because-of-sdk-81cant-add-a.html) installed with Visual Studio.

 #### How do I use PX4 firmware with AirSim?
 By default, AirSim uses its own built-in firmware called [simple_flight](simple_flight.md).
 There is no additional setup if you just want to go with it.
 If you want to switch to using PX4 instead then please see [this guide](px4_setup.md).